 7. and 8.
 Double benefit – emulsion and suspension

 The case with oat-based beverages is that often you want the product to resemble bovine milk in flavour and mouth feel.
 To achieve a desired fat content, you usually add 1.5% rapeseed oil to the beverage, essentially making the product into an emulsion between fat and water.
 At the same time, oat-based beverages naturally have many large particles in them, making them a suspension at the same time – and that makes the point of homogenization two-fold.
 Homogenization both increases the viscosity, giving a smoother product, and stabilizes the emulsion.

 9. Less chalkiness

 Larger particles in RNGS beverages cause so-called chalkiness – a dry, grainy sensation in the mouth.
 But by decreasing the number of particles that are larger than 150µm, homogenization improves mouth feel.

-To find out more about the RNGS Stability Test, a newly developed method for predicting shelf-life stability, fill in your email address below:
+To find out more about the RNGS Stability Test, a newly developed method for predicting shelf-life stability of RNGS products, fill in your email address below: